OpenSILEX/docs-community-dev/docs/localInstallation.md

 ## 1. Prerequisite

 ### Hardware
-We strongly recommend a server or a virtual machines on a cloud compute with :
+We strongly recommend a server or virtual machines on a compute cloud with :
 - Processor: recommended 4 CPU 2.30GHz
 - Ethernet connection
 - Hard Drive: minimum 500 Go, depending on your data volume.